 My first home, and first family, are all in the UK, in the East Midlands.

-I now visit Teso about once a year, usually taking other people with me.
+From 1992 until the Covid pandemic in 2020, I visited Teso about once (or even twice) a year, usually taking other people with me.
 I always write a diary whilst in Teso for those back home who are interested.
-However, only the more recent DIARIES (2017, 2018 and 2019) are on my website.
+However, only the more recent DIARIES (2017, 2018, 2019 and 2023-24) are on my website.

-Go to CRISIS IN UGANDA for information about the serious violations of human rights and the breakdown of democracy connected with the Presidential Elections held on 14th January 2021.
+Go to CRISIS IN UGANDA for information about the serious violations of human rights and the breakdown of democracy connected with the Presidential Elections held on 14th January 2021 and again on 15th January 2026.
 Follow the links on that page for further news and details of actions you can take.

 For general information about Uganda, click HERE.